 The brake dust particle filter considerably reduces the release of particles to the air directly at the source.
-It retains up to 80% of the brake dust.
-The filtration experts have confirmed this in laboratory tests.
+The filtration experts have confirmed a significant reduction of brake dust in laboratory tests.
 They are now testing the performance of the filter under real driving conditions in test drives with Fine Dust Eater vehicles in greater Stuttgart and as part of test projects with partners.
 The filter can find application in motor cars, commercial vehicles, railway applications and industry with all types of power trains including electric, hybrid, gasoline and diesel vehicles.

 In presence of heavy air pollution in cities, significant amounts of particles and harmful gases could possibly enter the interior of vehicles leading to high concentrations of pollutants inside the vehicles.
 The NO2 fine dust combi filter from MANN+HUMMEL protects the vehicle occupants against the risks to health posed by air pollution.